jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind.
+The trick is in what one emphasizes.
+We either make ourselves miserable, or we make ourselves happy.
+The amount of work is the same.
-- Albert Einstein
+- Carlos Castaneda

-Updated on: [11/23/2023]
+Updated on: [11/24/2023]
 <!-- #quoteEnd -->
 </pre>